12 What Makes Good Requirements?

 Don’t worry if you don’t have perfect definitions when you first begin the process of developing requirements; you can always work with the client or users to clarify these definitions.

-Why might we want the user or client to feel as if they are part of the design process?
+Why might we want the user or client to feel they are part of the design process?

 Putting Requirements To Use

 Of course, creating a list of requirements is only part of our job.
-To put requirements to use for us, we need to critically evaluate each and every one of them to ensure that they describe our system completely, and in such a way that we will be able to build it in an organized, logical manner.
+To put requirements to use for us, we need to critically evaluate every one of them to ensure that they describe our system completely, and in such a way that we can build it in an organized, logical manner.

 We will do this in a series of stages.
 Each stage is identified below and will be described in further detail in subsequent sections.